Ziharrk/Ziharrk.github.io/index.md

 - [WS18/19: Advanced Programming (in german)](https://www.informatik.uni-kiel.de/~mh/lehre/fortprog18/)

 ## Other
+- 2025: Member of the Central Committee for Quality Assurance at Kiel University
-- 2024: Member of the examination board for computer science at Kiel University
+- 2024-2025: Member of the examination board for computer science at Kiel University